vertexproject/synapse/docs/synapse/devguides/devops_aha.rst

         python -m synapse.tools.cmdr aha://root:root@ahacore.demonet/

 This will lookup the ``ahacore.demonet`` service in the Aha service, and then connect to the Cortex using the information provided by Aha.

 The Aha Server as a TLS CA
 --------------------------

 The Aha server also has the ability to work as a Certificate Authority.
 Can be used to create a new TLS CA for a given Aha network, and then perform certificate request signing for servers and clients.
 This can be used in conjunction with devops practices to enable an entire network of Synapse based services to utilize TLS and Telepath together.

 Bootstrapping AHA with TLS
 --------------------------

 The following steps show bootstraping an Aha cell and using TLS to secure the connections between the services.

 .. note::
     This example assumes that everything is locally hosted, so no DNS names are used here.
-The ``hostname`` parameter provided to the Telepath URLS instructs the client to confirm, regardless of IP or DNS name, the CN of the certificate to expect when connecting.
+The ``hostname`` parameter provided to the Telepath URLS instructs the client to confirm, regardless of IP or DNS name, the common name of the certificate to expect when connecting.

 Setup a few directories::